The national OCD charity, run by and for people with lived experience of OCD

 Why we challenge OCD misuse

-Last week OCD-UK spoke out against numerous examples of OCD misuse, some of which gained national media coverage.
+OCD-UK frequently speak out against numerous examples of OCD misuse, some of which gains national media coverage.

-Despite making our reasons clear within the aforementioned media coverage, some observers still failed to understand the significant point about why we spoke out against the misuse of OCD.
+Despite making our reasons clear, some observers often fail to understand the significant point about why we choose to speak out against the misuse of OCD.

 If we don't try and influence change, then nothing will change.
 OCD will continue to be misunderstood and trivialised as long as misuse is prevalent and allowed to go unchallenged.
 Every time OCD is misused or used inappropriately it does more than trivialise and add to misconceptions, it also adds to the stigma faced by those suffering.

-The uncomfortable truth is that retailers and the media play a part in perpetuating misconceptions and stigma around some mental health problems which discourages people seeking help.
+The uncomfortable truth is that social media, retailers, TV production companies and the mainstream media play a part in perpetuating misconceptions and stigma around some mental health problems, but especially OCD, and they are part of the problem which discourages some people seeking help.
 Misinformation can harm.

-So the importance of challenging every misuse of OCD remains vitally important to ensure nobody suffering with Obsessive-Compulsive Disorder is left feeling unable to speak out about what they’re going through.
+So, the importance of challenging every misuse of OCD remains vital to ensure nobody suffering from Obsessive-Compulsive Disorder is left feeling unable to speak out about what they’re going through.
 Anything that delays or prevents someone seeking help and further adds to the distress they’re experiencing must be challenged.

 Finally, it may be prudent to remind readers that the acronym OCD includes the word disorder.
-The Oxford English Dictionary define ‘disorder’ as an illness that disrupts normal physical or mental functions.
+The Oxford English Dictionary define ‘disorder’ as an illness that disrupts normal physical or mental functions... that is real OCD!